microsoft/M3P/README.md

 We use bottom-up-attention to extract detection features from the image.
 We use detectron implemented from facebook: https://github.com/facebookresearch/mmf/blob/6d89e1dede448682d549fb81d073536a31f88548/tools/scripts/features/extract_features_vmb.py

-['bbox', 'captions', 'objects', 'features', 'image_id', 'num_boxes', 'wh'] This feature list is taken as the attribute of h5, which is extracted by the above script.
+*Note:['bbox', 'captions', 'objects', 'features', 'image_id', 'num_boxes', 'wh'] This feature list is taken as the attributes of h5 file, which is extracted by the above script.
+These will be used as training and we use image_file as its image_id.

 ## Meta-data collation

-For meta-data, we assign each image_id with its raw caption list.
+For meta-data, we assign each image_id with its raw captions.
 We can build a pickle file, the dictionary for image_id and caption like this:

 'COCO_train2014_000000010073.jpg': ['A couple of slices of pizza sitting on top of a white plate.', 'The pizza is on the dish and ready to be eaten.',